AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Request signatures.md

     -   The HMAC-SHA1 algorithm is defined in [RFC 2104](http://www.ietf.org/rfc/rfc2104.txt?spm=5176.doc29012.2.3.2I6hJy&file=rfc2104.txt).
 The AccessKey secret in the preceding formula must match the AccessKey ID in the Authorization field.
 Otherwise, the request cannot be verified by Log Service.
     -   After the digital signature is generated, enter the signature into the Authorization header field.
 Then, enter the header field in the HTTP request and send the request.
     -   A signature string must be encoded in `UTF-8`.
+A signature string that contains Chinese characters must be encoded in `UTF-8`.
+The encoded signature string is used together with `AccessKeySecret` to calculate the final signature.
     -   The `CONTENT-MD5` and `CONTENT-TYPE` fields are optional.
-If the values of these fields are null, replace the null values with line breaks `\n` instead.
+If the values of these fields are null, replace the null values with line feeds `\n` instead.

 ## Examples